 Current treatments for catching and/or killing Japanese beetles have modest results when compared to their numbers at large.

 Japanese beetle traps disperse specific pheromones attractive to the beetles.
 The design invites them in but makes exiting difficult.

 Reviews are mixed though, arguably, it is difficult to measure or A/B test.

 - Some say they attract too many beetles to the general vicinity than end up in the trap, thereby causing more damage to plants than would have occurred without the trap.

 - Others, while acknowledging that more beetles come to the garden than without the trap, are pleased that at least a portion of them end up confined within the traps.

 Insecticides can work, but, as far as I can determine, there are not any at this time that specifically target the Japanese beetle without causing collateral damage to other living things in the vicinty.
 If it’s something you wish to pursue, Google will have to be your friend because I stick to gardening organically, and would rather have these beetles than risk poisoning other beneficial or important things (plants, insects, microbes…) in the circle of life.

-This leaves us with the option of hand-picking to manually remove the beetles, and that’s where my simple but effective tip can help.
+This leaves us with the option of hand-picking or using a dedicated, battery-operated hand vacuum to manually remove the beetles.

 Japanese beetles are quite odd.
 They are clumsy fliers at best and do not move around very easily.
 You will notice if you touch them, they often flop on their backs and appear helpless, like an upside-down turtle.
 This causes a problem during hand-picking: often with the slightest touch, they fall to the ground, disappearing once again into the garden.